How To Monitor Website Uptime Using ‘Uptime Robot’

 As you can see, I haven’t added any websites to monitor yet.
 Uptime Robot free plan allows you to monitor up to 50 sites.

 Click Add New Monitor on the top left corner.
-Enter the required details, such as Monitor types, Name, website URL, Monitoring Interval, and also select the alert contacts to notify the website’s status.
+Enter all necessary details, such as Monitor types, Name, website URL, Monitoring Interval, and also select the alert contacts to notify the website’s status.
 By default, the alerts will be sent to the mail id that you have used while creating the new account.
 You can add additional contacts in the My Settings page.
 You can, of course, change the monitoring interval by adjusting the Monitoring Interval option.

 That’s it.
 Now, your websites will be monitored every 5 minutes.